-8.1 Connection, disconnection, and other works
+9.1.1 Connection, Disconnection and other works

-- (a) No person shall, without Council's approval: - (i) connect to the water supply network; - (ii) disconnect from the water supply network; - (iii) carry out any other works on, or in relation to, the water supply network; - (iv) open any manhole, chamber, access point, or valve on, or otherwise tamper with, the water supply network. - (b) Any person wishing to connect to or disconnect from the water supply network, or to otherwise carry out works on such a network or change level of service or end use of water supplied or supply changes or increase supply, must make a written application for approval to Council on the prescribed form, and must provide with that application all information relating to the application as is specified by Council. - (C) Council may grant approval to such connection, disconnection or other works, as the case may be, and may impose conditions which must be complied with in the exercise of the approval.
+- (a) No person shall, without Council's approval: - (i) Connect to the water supply network; - (ii) Disconnect from the water supply network; - (iii) Carry out any other works on, or in relation to, the water supply network; - (iv) Tamper with any, access point, valve on, or otherwise with the water supply network. - (b) Any person wishing to connect to or disconnect from the water supply network, or to otherwise carry out works on such a network or change level of service or end use of water supplied or supply changes or increase supply, must make a written application for approval to Council on the prescribed form, and must provide with that application all information relating to the application as specified by Council.

+(c) Council may grant approval to such connection, disconnection or other works, as the case may be, and may impose conditions which must be complied with in the exercise of the approval.